Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 - A now can't open it either but they unlock their padlock and send it back to B,
 - B can now open the box and read the message.

-This system is a private key system, with both keys and padlocks only known to A and B.
+This system is a private (asymmetric) key system, with both keys and padlocks only known to A and B.

 In modern cryptography, lots of systems rely on public keys.
-These allow individuals to be able to send messages easily, as to send a message to A you get A's public key (an unlocked padlock with no key) you then lock this and send it to A. A is the only person with the key so only A can open it.
+These allow individuals to be able to send messages easily, as to send a message to A you get A's public key (an unlocked padlock with no key) you then lock this and send it to A. A is the only person with the key so only A can open it, but anyone can send the messages (no guarentee of the origin of a message).

+More complex bit:

 In public-key cryptography, keys are often exchanged using ElGammel or Diffie-Helmann, both of which work on a similar "double-lock" process.
 The process given above is actually insecure and vulnerable to a man-in-the-middle attack in a public key system, for this example it can be broken as follows:
 - E intercepts the box A sends (box 1) to B,